zhenghch/flashcards/README.md

 This view is used to add deck to the app.
 New deck should not have same name with existing decks.

 ---

+## Test on platforms
+- iPhone 7 using Simulator Version 10.0 on macOS 10.12.6
+- iPhone 5s